Losing a loved one is a heart wrenching time for anyone.

 - If you’d like to come in and see us you can.
-Please keep it to 1 or 2 people from the same household.
-As per Government guidance being introduced from the 24th July, we ask that a face covering is worn by people entering our funeral homes.
+Please call to make an appointment and keep it to 1 or 2 people, preferably from the same household.
+As per Government guidance, we ask that a face covering is worn when visiting by people entering our funeral homes.

 - All of the paperwork can be sorted out electronically and we’ll help with that.

 - If you’d like to come and see your loved one you can.
 Let us know in advance and please keep it to 1 or 2 people preferably from the same household at a time.

 - We continue to ensure that everyone in our care is afforded every dignity including washing and dressing in their own clothes as required.